Scion TC: Specs, Reliability, and Common Problems

 Taking the AWD Avensis chassis as a base, they created the 1st-gen coupe, although it was powered at the rear wheels; the same goes for the 2nd-gen tC.

-Additionally, it received a more robust 2.5L 2AR-FE engine.
+It also got a more robust 2.5L 2AR-FE engine.
 The 2nd-gen lasted until 2016 when Toyota phased out the Scion marque entirely.

 Scion tC Reliability Review